trueadm/ripple/packages/mcp-server/README.md

 ### ripple_compile

 Compiles Ripple source code to JavaScript and CSS.
+Also returns the AST for analysis.

 **Parameters:**